Fantom-Factory/afBedSheet/readme.md

 - `Void` / `null` / `false` : Processing should fall through to the next Route match.
 - `true` : No further processing is required.
+- [Asset](http://repo.status302.com/doc/afBedSheet/Asset.html) : The asset is piped to the client.
+- [ClientAsset](http://repo.status302.com/doc/afBedSheet/ClientAsset.html) : Caching and identity headers are set and the asset piped to the client.
 - [Err](http://fantom.org/doc/sys/Err.html) : An appropriate response object is selected from contributed Err responses.
 (See [Error Processing](#errorProcessing).)
-- [File](http://fantom.org/doc/sys/File.html) : The file is streamed to the client.
+- [Field](http://fantom.org/doc/sys/Field.html) : The field value is returned for further processing. (*)
-- [FileAsset](http://repo.status302.com/doc/afBedSheet/FileAsset.html) : The file is streamed to the client.
+- [File](http://fantom.org/doc/sys/File.html) : The file is piped to the client.
 - [Func](http://fantom.org/doc/sys/Func.html) : The function is called, using IoC to inject the parameters.
-The return value is treated as reposonse object for further processing.
+The return value is treated as a new reposonse object for further processing.
 - [HttpStatus](http://repo.status302.com/doc/afBedSheet/HttpStatus.html) : An appropriate response object is selected from contributed HTTP status responses.
 (See [HTTP Status Processing](#httpStatusProcessing).)
 - [InStream](http://fantom.org/doc/sys/InStream.html) : The `InStream` is piped to the client.
 The `InStream` is guaranteed to be closed.
-- [MethodCall](http://repo.status302.com/doc/afBedSheet/MethodCall.html) : The method is called and the return value used for further processing.
+- [MethodCall](http://repo.status302.com/doc/afBedSheet/MethodCall.html) : The method is called and the return value used for further processing. (*)
 - [Redirect](http://repo.status302.com/doc/afBedSheet/Redirect.html) : Sends a 3xx redirect response to the client.
 - [Text](http://repo.status302.com/doc/afBedSheet/Text.html) : The text (be it plain, json, xml, etc...) is sent to the client with a corresponding `Content-Type`.